Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

         },
         {
           "@type": "Question",
-          "name": "What do Enneagram Type 8: The Challenger need in a relationship?", "acceptedAnswer": {
+          "name": "What do Enneagram type 8: The Challenger need in a relationship?", "acceptedAnswer": {
             "@type": "Answer",
             "text": "Eights need control, power, and strength.
 They appreciate independent, confident partners who can stand up to them when necessary."